Matthew Dicks: Early life

 Dicks was raised in the small town of Blackstone, Massachusetts.
 At age 16, he began working for McDonald's restaurants.
 At 17 he was promoted to manager.
 On December 23, 1988, Dicks was in a head-on car accident.
 Upon arriving at the scene, paramedics found him without respiration or pulse and began CPR.
 He was ultimately revived before arriving at the hospital.
 This is one of two near death experiences to which Dicks credits much of his drive for success.
 Dicks left home at age 18 and continued working in the restaurant business, including McDonald's, for several years.

 In 1993 Dicks was robbed at gunpoint while managing a McDonald's restaurant in Brockton, MA.
 The incident left him suffering from post traumatic stress disorder for more than a decade.
 Dicks thinks this incident was the impetus that sent him to college and launched his writing career.

-Education

-Associate degree in 1996 at Manchester Community College in Manchester, Connecticut.

-Bachelor's degree in English in 1999 at Trinity College in Hartford, CT.

-Teaching certificate from St. Joseph's University in West Hartford, CT in 1999.

-Master's degree in Educational Technology at American Intercontinental University in 2009.